WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 ta
 ```

+Another article can dive into my `ta` command, this one is more about the methodology, workflow, and keybinds to get me there.
+It's available in my [devtainer repo](https://github.com/WaylonWalker/devtainer/blob/main/bin/ta).

 ### but theres more

 Give it a directory and a `fzy` dropdown will let you choose a subdirectory to